dieharders/ai-menu-generator/README.md

 ### Interactive Menu

-View the menu digitally as a website or talk to it like a waiter and ask it questions about the menu.
+View the menu digitally as a website or talk to it like a waiter and ask questions about each menu.

 ### Pics of Food